Daikon radish isn’t always easy to come by, but there are several options to use in its place.

 Mexican root vegetable – jicama – has a crisp, juicy texture and somewhat sweet flavor which makes it a good daikon radish alternative.

 Salads, stir-fries, and slaws can benefit from jicama’s crunchy texture.
-Peel and slice or shred jicama into thin strips to substitute daikon radish.
+Peel and slice or shred jicama into thin strips to substitute daikon radish (you can also try daikon as a replacement for jicama!).

 Turnips taste harsh and spicy so they can replace daikon radish in spicy recipes.
 You can peel and slice turnips to replace daikon radishes in soups, stews, and stir-fries.